 An audio news release (ANR), also known as a radio news release or RNR, is a potent tool for reaching those listeners.
 An audio news release is a 30- or 60 second segment about your product, service, company or brand, or the organization’s reaction to news or a current issue.
 Usually, the recorded news releases feature voices of the organization’s spokesperson or representative.
 Sometimes a paper copy of a wrapper (open and close) to be used by the newscaster accompanies the ANR.
 Sometimes the wrapper is pre-recorded.

 By sending out PR-focused, broadcast-quality video and audio news releases with your written press releases, you can provide journalists and other radio personalities with ready-to-use content and significantly increase the chances of getting your message broadcast and heard.
 Audio news releases are also an effective technique for convincing radio personalities to interview your client on their programs.

-Leading organizations often include audio messages in their PR toolbox that can also include social media promotions, blog posts and videos.
+Leading organizations often include audio messages in their PR toolbox that also includes social media promotions, blog posts and videos.
 AARP, the advocacy group for senior citizens, used an audio release titled “Family Caregivers Provide Staggering $470 Billion in Unpaid Care.”
 The release was played by 21 radio stations.